HannahPeyambari/Analyzing-customer-satisfaction/README.md

 **Potential Business Impact**
 Pairing this screen with delivery SLA, cancellation, defect/return, and category mix data can turn a descriptive league table into a fair intervention programme.

-**Evidence**
-The original notebook listed these seller extremes after applying a minimum count of 50.
-It did not control for confounders, so the finding is a triage signal rather than a performance verdict.